Introduction: DIY Bluetooth Audio Adapter - BluFi

 Then test the circuit, follow these steps:

 - Connect any audio accessory to the circuit by plugging in its jack into the TRS Female jack.

 - Power on the circuit by sliding the switch.
-You should hear a jingle in your audio accessories.
+You should hear a jingle from your audio accessories.
 If you don't then, re-check the previous steps.

-- Pair up you phone with the XS3868 module and start playing some music.
+- Pair up your phone with the XS3868 module and start playing some music.
 If you're successfully getting audio through your audio accessories, then you may proceed to the next step.

 The XS3868 module, by default, shows up as POR1007BT when searched-for by any device.